 Instead of using bleach on the whole garment, you can spot clean the stain.You can mix equal parts of liquid chlorine bleach and water.
 Use an eye dropper to drop the mix on the stain.
 Rub if necessary with a tooth brush.
-Wash as usual
+Wash as usual.

 How to use oxygen bleach.

 You can mix oxygen bleach in water or sprinkle the product directly on the stain and dip the fabric in hot water.
 The clothes may have to be soaked in this bleach for some time as per the instructions on the package, if the stain is tough.
-Do a pretest in case you suspect that the colour of the fabric may run
+Do a pretest in case you suspect that the colour of the fabric may run.

 Nowadays some detergents come premixed with oxygen bleach.

-How to make your own bleach for clothes
+How to make your own bleach alternatives.

 Method 1 Mix chloride of lime with cold water.
 Let this mixture stand till it settles down.Now separate this clear liquid to another mug.
-Add it to the washing
+Add it to the washing soda solution.

 Allow the precipitate to settle and then strain off the clean liquid.

-Store in coloured bottles
+Store in coloured bottles.

 Method 2 Buy Hydrogen Peroxide.
 Hydrogen peroxide (3%) is mostly available at medicine stores as an antiseptic.